 The data masking process

-The data masking process is an iterative lifecycle that can be broken down into 4 steps corresponding to 4 data masking requirements – discovering the data, defining the masking rules, deploying the masking functionality, and auditing the entire process on an ongoing basis.
+The data masking process is an iterative lifecycle that can be broken down into 4 steps corresponding to 4 data masking phases – discovering the data, defining the masking rules, deploying the masking functionality, and auditing the entire process on an ongoing basis.

 With the right data masking process in place, your data teams can: